The People's Record projects and website

-Grants have been awarded to 12 cultural projects that will create a collective record of the public's response to hosting the 2012 Games.
+This year grants have been awarded to 12 cultural projects that will create a collective record of the public’s response to hosting the 2012 Games.

-These projects, taking place between June and October 2012, will explore the transformation of communities; themes of health, sport and wellbeing; and young people's aspirations through engagement work and the legacy of the 2012 Games.
+These projects, taking place between June and October 2012, will explore the transformation of communities; themes of health, sport and wellbeing; and young people’s aspirations through engagement work and the legacy of the 2012 Games.
+Find out more about the 12 projects.